The 2025 FIFA Club World Cup: A New Era in Club Football

 - Jun 9

-The 2025 FIFA Club World Cup, set to kick off on June 14 in the United States, marks a transformative moment in the history of club football.
-For the first time, 32 of the world’s most successful and iconic clubs will compete in a month-long festival, with a record $1 billion prize pool and a format designed to rival the prestige of the FIFA World Cup itself
+The 2025 FIFA Club World Cup is set to begin on June 14 in the United States.
+This tournament marks a transformative moment in club football history.
+For the first time ever, 32 of the world’s most successful and iconic clubs will compete in a month-long festival.
+With a record $1 billion prize pool and a new format, this tournament is designed to rival the prestige of the FIFA World Cup itself.

 The Expanded Format: A New Era